Saptakcodes/Contactless-IoT-Smart-Doorbell-using-RaspberryPi-Face-Detection-And-Face-Recognition/README.md

 🐍 Python Community – for libraries and open-source support

-🚀 Built with 💡 innovation and 🔒 security by Group 1
+🚀 Built with 💡 innovation and 🔒 security by Saptak Chaki

 ---